 An industrial partner in receipt of ICASE vouchers may involve one additional UK-based industrial partner (such as an SME) on a project.

-The industrial partner which was allocated the ICASE vouchers becomes the lead industrial partner, and in line with the standard ICASE requirements, is responsible for contributing the 33% financial top-up and the student’s expenses incurred during secondment.
+The industrial partner which was allocated the ICASE vouchers becomes the lead industrial partner, and in line with the standard ICASE requirements, remains responsible for ensuring the minimum cash contribution is delivered and student expenses are covered during visits.
 Student placements may be with either industrial partner, or both.

 The ICASE contact at the lead industrial partner will be the point of contact between the additional industrial partner and EPSRC.